johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 metadata:
   template: azd-init@1.9.4
 services:
-  web:
+  app:
     image: myregistry.azurecr.io/${CONTAINER_IMAGE_NAME}:${APP_VERSION_TAG}
     host: containerapp
     resourceName: ${CONTAINER_APP_NAME}
 ```

-The yaml above describes a container app service called `web` that uses an image from an Azure Container Registry.
+The yaml above describes a container app service called `app` that uses an image from an Azure Container Registry.
 The `APP_VERSION_TAG` is a variable that we'll need to provide in our Azure DevOps pipeline.
 It's worth noticing the link at the top to the schema for the `azure.yml` file: https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json - much of the work around figuring out how to use `azd` was achieved by looking at the schema for the `azure.yml` file.

 One thing we learned, as we looked at the schema, was that many parameters support environment variable substitution at runtime: